 Unallocated section in the balance sheet specification

-An unallocated row appears in the balance sheet specification if a tracking item is selected for the account and not all entry rows have a tracking item set.
-This can be determined by taking the account balance report for the specific account and showing the tracking items.
-Now, by clicking the unallocated section, the entry rows that have not been allocated to a tracking item are displayed.
+An unallocated row appears in the balance sheet specification if a follow-up object is selected for the account and not all entry rows have a follow-up object set.
+This can be determined by taking the account balance report for the specific account and showing the follow-up objects.
+Now, by clicking the unallocated section, the entry rows that have not been allocated to a follow-up object are displayed.
 The unallocated row appears on the PDF printout of the balance sheet specification.
 If the balance of the unallocated row is zero, then the row does not appear on the PDF printout.

 Old transactions in the balance sheet specification